NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 We thank to Lourens Veen and Patrick Bos for their useful comments which improved the clarity of the final text.

-Please feel free to get in touch with the generalization team at the Netherlands eScience Center: generalization@esciencecenter.nl
+Please feel free to get in touch with the generalization team: generalization@esciencecenter.nl

 ## Where to go from here?